 Figure 5.
-Live and heat-killed E. coli were treated with 25 uM PMAxx, followed by photoactivation.
-Real-time PCR was performed with primers that amplify a region of the uidA gene of E. coli and Fast EvaGreen Master Mix, on a RotorGeneQ (Qiagen).
-PMAxx reduced the dead cell signal more strongly than PMA, but had no effect on the live cell signal.
+Live and heat-killed S. enterica were treated with 25 uM PMAxx, followed by photoactivation.
+Real-time PCR was performed with the invA primers from this kit and Fast EvaGreen Master Mix, on a RotorGeneQ (Qiagen).
+PMAxx reduced the dead cell signal by ~8 Ct, but had no effect on the live cell signal.